 - Make referrals to medical specialists when necessary

-If you are an existing patient, you may contact your clinic directly to schedule an appointment with your doctor.
-When you call, be prepared to give your physician’s name, your date of birth and your insurance information.
-Knowing the reason for your visit will allow the operators to properly schedule your appointment.
+If you are an existing patient, you may contact your practice directly to schedule an appointment with your doctor.

 Primary Care Specialties